bad33ndj3/actual-budget-mortgage/README.md

 This repository provides a `Taskfile.yml` with a few convenience commands powered by [Taskfile](https://taskfile.dev/):

+- `task`        – list all available commands
 - `task lint`   – run ESLint with auto-fix
+- `task format` – run Prettier to format the codebase
 - `task test`   – execute the Jest test suite
 - `task run`    – run the mortgage interest script

+ESLint uses [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier) to disable rules that conflict with Prettier's formatting.